Everything We Know About 'Mr. and Mrs. Smith' Season 2

 What will 'Mr. and Mrs. Smith' season 2 be about?

 With Prime Video and the rest of the Mr. and Mrs. Smith team shrouding the season 2 plot in mystery, everything at this time is just speculation.
-However, we know that it will follow a new set of Smiths played by Eydelshteyn and Thatcher.
-The show may even relocate from N.Y.C. to be set in another stunning locale.
-(It definitely doesn't seem like a coincidence that star Eydelshtey's first language is Russian!)
+However, we know that it will follow a new set of Smiths played by Eydelshteyn and Ryder.
+And, according to filming notices, the show is set to relocate from N.Y.C. to L.A.
+Perhaps we're in for another globe-trotting adventure, too; it doesn't seem like a coincidence that Eydelshteyn's first language is Russian

-The season 1 story could continue in some form, though.
+We could also see the season 1 story continue in some form.
 It's possible that the new couple could work under "Hi hi," or perhaps we'll finally find out who the handler is.
 Plus, if Moura and Posey were to return, they could serve as both mentors and eventual finalizers.
 The possibilities (and dream castings for guest stars) are endless.

 Quinci LeGardye is a Culture Writer at Marie Claire.
 She currently lives in her hometown of Los Angeles after periods living in NYC and Albuquerque, where she earned a Bachelor’s degree in English and Psychology from The University of New Mexico.
 In 2021, she joined Marie Claire as a contributor, becoming a full-time writer for the brand in 2024.
 She contributes day-to-day-content covering television, movies, books, and pop culture in general.
 She has also written features, profiles, recaps, personal essays, and cultural criticism for outlets including Harper’s Bazaar, Elle, HuffPost, Teen Vogue, Vulture, The A.V.
 Club, Catapult, and others.
 When she isn't writing or checking Twitter way too often, you can find her watching the latest K-drama, or giving a concert performance in her car.